-- No passage in the New Testament, which mentions baptizing “into” the “name” of the Father, the Son and the Holy Spirit (or “into” Christ, or “in” his “name”), has reference to what is being said at the time of the immersion.
-Each text depicts what is being done with slightly different emphases, depending upon the grammatical construction.
-There is no allusion whatever to a formalized “language code” that is required in order to validate the immersion.
+Each text depicts what is being done with a slightly different emphasis depending on the grammatical construction.
+There is no allusion whatever to a word formula that is required in order to validate the immersion.

 It is very obvious that there is no precise phraseology associated with baptism, even in terms of what is being done.
 The texts relating to this matter are varied in the original language.

-If one assumes that the New Testament is inspired of God, and thus without contradiction, then each of these texts is correct.
+If one assumes that the New Testament is inspired by God and is without contradiction, then each of these texts is correct.
 They are not in conflict but simply are discussing the relationship of baptism to the divine Godhead from slightly different angles.

 The issue has been well summarized by Harold Mare and Hobart Freeman.

 The meaning of baptism in the name of Jesus varies slightly according to the Greek preposition used.
 In Acts 2:38 Peter exhorted the Jews to repent and be baptized in or upon (

 epi) the name of Jesus Christ, resting upon His authority and being devoted to Him.
 Later Peter instructed Cornelius to be baptized in (